 Should you have any concerns about any information about you which is published on the website, please contact email@example.com to request it being changed or removed; we will always respond positively and promptly to such requests.

-We collect only minimal information about visitors to our website Appin.scot:
+We collect the following information about visitors to Appin.scot:

 - IP address: as is industry standard practice, we record web visitor IP addresses for security and fraud prevention purposes.
-This data is stored with appropriate security by our webhost provider and is deleted after use; it is accessible only to our webhost provider’s administrators who require access for operational reasons.
+This data is stored with appropriate security by our webhost and ecommerce providers and is deleted after use; it is accessible only to administrators at our webhost and ecommerce providers who require access for operational reasons.

-- Website performance: visits to the website are tracked anonymously using Google Analytics.
-IP address anonymisation is applied to protect user privacy; no personal data is stored by us or by Google.
+- Website performance: visits to Appin.scot are tracked anonymously using Google Analytics.

 - Contact forms: Appin.scot includes a number of forms to make it easier for visitors to contact us (contact email addresses are provided as an alternative for every form).
 Users who opt to use a form must include minimal contact details (name, email address) to allow us to reply to their submissions.
-These details are emailed directly to the appropriate destination for the form (usually firstname.lastname@example.org) on submission and are not retained by us.
+These details are emailed directly to the appropriate destination for the form (usually firstname.lastname@example.org) on submission; a reference copy is retained securely at our webhost partners in case of email problems.

-- Online donations: Appin.scot uses the Virgin Money Giving service to accept donations.
-PRIVACY IMPLICATIONS TO BE ADDED.
+- Online donations: Appin.scot uses the Virgin Money Giving service to accept donations - see below.

 If you have any concerns or questions about data protection and privacy issues at Appin.scot, please contact email@example.com in the first instance.